Bonds & Overrides

 I’m Only One Person, Why Does My Vote Matter?

 Every vote counts!
-Only 33.4% of Arizona voters turned out for the 2014 general election.
-Meanwhile, over the last several years, dozens of bond and override elections across the state passed or failed by less than a few hundred votes and some by less than 10 votes.
-Our kids are counting on us to Vote 4 Education.
+In November 2018, 65% of registered voters participated in the midterm election.
+Turnout for special elections is generally much lower.
+Meanwhile, over the last severaI years, dozens of bond and override elections across the state passed or failed by less than a few hundred votes and some by less than 10 votes.

 As a 501c3, Expect More Arizona does not endorse specific candidates or influence the outcomes of candidate elections.